The Banking Regulation Review: International Initiatives

 In November 2019, the Committee issued guiding principles for the operationalisation of a sectoral countercyclical capital buffer.
 The guiding principles are defined by tailoring the broad-based countercyclical capital buffer principles on a sectoral basis.
 The guiding principles are not included in the Basel standards and are only applicable for those jurisdictions that choose to implement them on a voluntarily basis.

 The years leading up to the 2007–2009 financial crisis were characterised by a significant increase in the leverage of financial institutions, enhancing the (apparent) profitability of the financial sector, but also resulting in a greater probability of individual firms failing as well as increased systemic risk generally.
 Basel III's leverage ratio is defined as the capital measure (the numerator) divided by the exposure measure (the denominator), and is expressed as a percentage.
 The capital measure is defined as Tier 1 capital, and the minimum leverage ratio is 3 per cent.
 Accounting values generally apply.
-More detailed requirements for the leverage ratio, including its disclosure from 1 January 2015, were published by the Committee in January 2014.
-In July 2015, the Committee published guidance on the leverage ratio in the form of frequently asked questions.
+More detailed requirements for the leverage ratio were published by the Committee in January 2014.
+In 2016, the Committee published revised guidance on the leverage ratio in the form of frequently asked questions.

 In December 2017, the Basel Committee also published a revised leverage ratio framework for G-SIBs, which will come into force in January 2023.